OpenCourseProject/OpenCourse-Chrome/README.md

 OpenCourse for Chrome
 =============

-This is the browser plugin for the Open Course Project website (http://opencourseproject.com) which integrates the third-party scheduling and course information provided there on the official CNU Live website.
+This is the browser plugin for the Open Course Project website (https://opencourseproject.com) which integrates the third-party scheduling and course information provided there on the official CNU Live website.

 Installation
 -------

+Find the plugin on the [Google Chrome Webstore](https://chrome.google.com/webstore/detail/opencourse/iklkhbogomjhkakapieafljbldmhelep) and install!

 License
 -------